UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team32-trajectory-prediction.md

         return att_op.permute(1, 0, 2)
 ```

-With the node encoding completed, the data will then pass through the policy header, which utilizes an MLP to output probabilities for each node's edges [5]; this is implemented in lines 37-45 of ```pgp.py``` in the source as: [6]
+With the node encoding completed, the data will then pass through the policy header, which utilizes an MLP to output probabilities for each node's edges [5]; the layers are implemented in lines 37-45 of ```pgp.py``` in the source as: [6]

 ```
 # Policy header